davidkreitmeir/synthReturn/README.md

 ```
 where $R_{it}$ and $R_{jt}$ is the daily return on date $t$ for the treatment, respectively control company and $\{w_{j}^{i*}\}$ is the weight for control firm $j$ in the optimal weighting for firm $i$.

-The aforementioned optimization problem boils down to a *quadratic programming problem*, as the objective function is quadratic and the two constraints are linear.
+The optimization problem above boils down to a *quadratic programming problem*, as the objective function is quadratic and the two constraints are linear.
 I.e. the problem can be written as:
 ```math
        \underset{\mathbf{w} \in \mathbb{R}^{J}}{\arg\min} f \left( \mathbf{w} \right) = \frac{1}{2} \mathbf{w}^\intercal  \mathbf{D} \mathbf{w} - \mathbf{w}^\intercal \mathbf{b} \quad
     \text{s.t.} \quad